Open computational mathematics. AI-audited, not peer-reviewed. All code and data open for independent verification.

 Why this matters:

-• 2δ>12\delta > 1 confirms the Hausdorff dimension of E5E_5 is large enough for the circle method to potentially close the gap from density-1 to all dd
+• 2δ>12\delta > 1 shows the Hausdorff dimension of E5E_5 is large enough for the circle method to potentially close the gap from density-1 to all dd

 • The spectral gap quantifies mixing rates in the continued fraction dynamics